LcsCamacho/LcsCamacho/README.md

 - 👋 Hi, I’m @LcsCamacho
-- 👀 I'm interested in learning new technologies to contribute to problem solving
+- 👀 I'm interested in learning new technologies to contribute for problems solving
 - 🌱 I’m currently learning Desenvolviment of Systems
 - 💞️ I’m looking to collaborate on innovate
 - 📫 How to reach me ...